mefellows/vesper/README.md

 Some middlewares might need to stop the whole execution flow and return a response immediately.

-If you want to do this you can invoke handler.callback in your middleware and return early without invoking next.
+If you want to do this you cansimple omit invoking `next` middleware and return early.

-*Note*: this will totally stop the execution of successive middlewares in any phase (before and after) and returns an early response (or an error) directly at the Lambda level.
-If your middlewares do a specific task on every request like output serialization or error handling, these won't be invoked in this case.
+*Note*: this will stop the execution of successive middlewares in any phase (before and after) and returns an early response (or an error) directly at the Lambda level.
+If your middlewares does a specific task on every request like output serialization or error handling, these won't be invoked in this case.

 In this example we can use this capability for rejecting an unauthorised request: